SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

-# Customer Template
+# How to Use Customer Template?

 **Customer Template** is a standardized format or structure used in customer relationship management (CRM) systems to consistently collect and organize customer information.

-_Note: The template configuration for these functions will affect both the web and mobile app_

 ## Table of Contents